Temperature and conditions for thermalization after canonical quenches: Discussion and conclusions

 \section{Discussion and conclusions}

-Considering quenches of a quantum system from a canonical equilibrium state, we derived systematic expansions in the quench strength to relate equilibrium properties of the post-quench system to equilibrium properties at its pre-quench temperature.
-The key physical insights are (i) an estimate of the post-quench temperature [Eqs.~\eqref{eq:PostQuenchTemp:Expansion}, \eqref{eq:PostQuenchTemp:1}, \eqref{eq:PostQuenchTemp:2}, \eqref{eq:PostQuenchTemp:n}]; (ii) a prediction of post-quench equilibrium observable expectation values in thermalizing systems [Eqs.~\eqref{eq:PostQuench:Expv:Leading} and~\eqref{eq:PostQuench:Expv2}]; (iii) a hierarchy of necessary conditions for the system to thermalize to the canonical ensemble after the quench in the presence of additional conserved quantities [Eqs.~\eqref{eq:CondTherm:1}, \eqref{eq:CondTherm:2}, \eqref{eq:PostQuench:Expv2}, \eqref{eq:PreQuench:Expv}].
+Thanks to their experimental practicability, quenches from finite-temperature thermal equilibrium states have been of significant interest to understand the relaxation behavior of many-body systems theoretically (see, e.g., Refs.~\cite{Rigol2014qqt, Rigol2016faq, Farrelly2017tre, Mori2017tet, Mallayya2018qqr, Richter2019iet, Dabelow2022tlp, Varizi2022qqt} and references therein).
+Considering such quenches of a quantum system from a canonical equilibrium state, we derived systematic expansions in the quench strength to relate equilibrium properties of the post-quench system to equilibrium properties at its pre-quench temperature.
+The key physical insights are (i) an estimate of the post-quench temperature [Eqs.~\eqref{eq:PostQuenchTemp:Expansion}, \eqref{eq:PostQuenchTemp:1}, \eqref{eq:PostQuenchTemp:2}, and~\eqref{eq:PostQuenchTemp:n}]; (ii) a prediction of post-quench equilibrium observable expectation values in thermalizing systems [Eqs.~\eqref{eq:PostQuench:Expv:Leading} and~\eqref{eq:PostQuench:Expv2}]; (iii) a hierarchy of necessary conditions for the system to thermalize to the canonical ensemble after the quench in the presence of additional conserved quantities [Eqs.~\eqref{eq:CondTherm:1}, \eqref{eq:CondTherm:2}, \eqref{eq:PostQuench:Expv2}, \eqref{eq:PreQuench:Expv}].

 At sufficiently high temperatures and small quench strengths, low-order truncations of the expansions~(i) and~(ii) offer a simple and reliable way to approximate the post-quench temperature and, for a thermalizing system, expected late-time values of observables.
 This was demonstrated numerically for various scenarios in Figs.~\ref{fig:TFIM1}--\ref{fig:XXZ+5S} (see also the summary in Tab.~\ref{tab:Examples}).
 Note that the opposite low-temperature regime and specifically quenches from the ground state of a pre-quench Hamiltonian, another frequently studied setup \cite{Essler2016qdr, Mitra2018qqd}, are not directly accessible quantitatively (unless one goes to very high orders in the expansion or very small quench amplitudes), but qualitative results like the thermalization conditions~(iii) remain useful as they must be satisfied at all orders.